sportyCodey/Java/README.md

 I would love to go over them again one day to make them better, cleaner, more modularized, and more efficient.
 I would also love go over them again to document my code better.
 The best way to learn and become a better programmer is to simply give it a go and practie coding.
 That was my plan here (other than the code I had to do for a grade in class).
 I improve every time I code.
 It takes time, hard work, and patience!

 I'm getting feedback from professionals that I need to "kick it up a notch" from programming problems in texbooks.
-So, this Spring and Summer I'll be working on larger personal projects in Java that will be my own ideas.
+So, this Spring and Summer I'll be working on larger personal projects in Java and other languages that will be my own ideas.
 I also plan on contributing to open source software in Java and other languages once I learn more about Git and am more comfortable with GitHub.
 I will also participate in programming contests like Kattis that will improve my programming in regards to strategy and algorithmic problems.